tomysshadow/YAMosse/README.md

 ## Version 1.1.2

  - Minor improvements to the GUI code.
- - Update the Tensorflow version.
+ - Updated the Tensorflow version.

 ## Version 1.1.1